 Additions, Corrections & Enquiries: It may be that you know more than I do about this family, in which case I’d be glad if you’d share your information with me.
 It may be that I know more than you do, in which case I’ll be happy to let you know more.
 Either way, please feel free to contact me.
 Links: You can navigate within this document, and also find details of some of our other family members, by following the links in the text below.
 And for other websites with details of the Littlemore family, try here.
 Privacy: None of the information in these notes is less than a century old.
 For more recent details of our family, feel free to ask me direct.
 Tree: A pedigree of the individuals in these notes is also viewable in tree form, here.
-Revision: The text on this page was last revised in October 2014. |
+Revision: The text on this page was last revised in March 2025. |

 THE LITTLEMORES

-notes by P John Partington
+by P John Partington (grandson of Arhur Eli Pavey, below)

 INTRODUCTION